/ Here’s a shorter version of this bio /

 Need more?
 Well a few points people usually notice: the saxophone that behaves in ways they’ve never heard.
 An oft-heard ‘compliment’ to Grammy nominated multi-instrumentalist Chris Miller is “I thought I was going to hate the saxophone!”
 Fiddle-phenom Noah gets most of the attention on his feet – due to his unique approach to his Quebecois-style foot-percussion he’s developed.
 Combined with his jaw-dropping array of percussive chopping elements on the fiddle he contains the sound of a full band on his own.
 Except its his brother Andrew carefully executing complimentary chords and riffs on the guitar that makes Noah’s sound what it is.

 But spending too many words talking about this stuff detracts from the fact that it’s the original songs – and heart – that keep folks coming back for more year after year.
 In the band’s 12th year they returned to the studio and emerged with an EP showcasing a huge amount of music in a 5-track sampler.
 The live-energy of the newly minted quartet is on full display, with very little added.
-The Backburner EP was released in April 2023 and reached Billboard’s Top 10 Bluegrass Albums.
+The Backburner EP was released in April 2023 and reached Billboard’s Top 10 Bluegrass Albums Chart.
+Without stopping to catch their breath, the band returned to the studio in 2024 and their second full-length record is slated for an early 2025 release.
 It will be fun to watch writers take another stab at describing it.